 - If you have Medicare and Medicaid, you are generally required to get a drug plan through Medicare.

 - If you have no drug coverage and high drug costs, you should enroll in Medicare D.

 - If you have low or no drug costs, Medicare D could cost you more now but might save you money for the future.

-If you choose not to enroll in Medicare D:
+Options if you choose not to enroll in Medicare D

 - You can enroll late, without penalty, as long as you are not without creditable coverage for more than 63 days.

 - If you do not have creditable coverage, you may enroll later but will have to pay a premium penalty of one percent of the national average premium for every month you went without coverage.

 - If you do not enroll when you are first eligible, you will have to wait until the next enrollment period (which is from November 15 to December 31 each year).

 Some points to consider when you have drug coverage other than Medicare D: